aws/aws-database-encryption-sdk-dynamodb/src/AWS-DDB/README.md

 The following changes were done to the DDB model at https://github.com/aws/aws-models/blob/master/dynamodb/smithy/model.json in order to accomodate Polymorph's current limitations:

-- All `double` types were changes to `integer`.
+- All `double` types were changed to `integer`.
 This can be changed back once Polymorph supports the smithy `double` type.

 ## DDB Polymorph-generated Dafny Changes